wario-land/HackVault/tutorials/1_LayerEditing/1_1_Overview/1_1_Overview.md

 #### Tile8x8 data format

 `Layer` is a useful concecpt people created for 2D games.
-You can put graphics on different layers to make them move in different speed, or do affine transformation, shake it, fade in or fade out, etc. That's how `Layer` works in 2D games. in GBA, the hardware provides us 4 layers (the NO\$GBA names it `BG`) to do all kinds of graphic works.
+You can put graphics on different layers to make them move in different speed, or do affine transformation, shake it, fade in or fade out, etc. That's how `Layer` works in 2D games. in GBA, the hardware provides us 4 layers (the NO$GBA names it `BG`) to do all kinds of graphic works.
 We are not going to talk a lot on how to use GBA I/O registers to control them, also, we won't show you the different modes the GBA layers can work on.
 We will only pay attention to the only one mode used in WL4 ingame period.
 Everything we will do is based on it.

-Now, we launch our NO\$GBA debugger, configure the controller simulation stuff by yourself, load the WL4 rom into it and run the game and let wario goes into the first Level.
+Now, we launch our NO$GBA debugger, configure the controller simulation stuff by yourself, load the WL4 rom into it and run the game and let wario goes into the first Level.
 After Wario coming out from the vortex (that's how we define the `ingame period`), we click the disassembler panel to pause the game. then use the menu bar: `Window -> BG Maps -> BG1 Map` to open the `VRAM Viewer`.

 ![Image](tutorials/1_LayerEditing/1_1_Overview/images/VramViewerBG1.png)